 Duncan’s debut album Of Dreams and Fantasy impressed Chris Dumigan (Classical Guitar Magazine, UK) who exclaimed: “I must say that this is one of the very best CDs of guitar music to ever come my way...
 I have returned to this CD more than most others just for the sheer pleasure of it.
 This is a startlingly good disc!”
 It was voted ‘CD of the Week’ in the West Australian newspaper.
 In reviewing Incense & Arabie, Rosalind Appleby (Noted), stated: “the works are pensive, melodically exquisite and immaculately performed and produced”.
 Each of his albums receives regular national airplay on ABC Classic FM as well as a range of local stations.

 Duncan’s violin concerto was premiered by international soloist Alexandre Da Costa.
 His piano trio was performed by Magellan with review, Neville Cohn, (The West) stating: “Whether couched in gently melancholic terms or moments of intensity, it’s clear that Gardiner has something worthwhile to say.
 His music deserves to be taken up by other musicians.
 I’d like to listen to it again – and again.”
-He has been commissioned to write new music for The National Trust of Australia as well as Rossmoyne Senior High School.
-In 2014, the Western Australian Youth Orchestra’s Sinfonietta premiered his commission Sharp Light and Spirals at the Perth Concert Hall.
+His work Stone, Shell, Bone and Feather, commissioned by The National Trust of Australia went on to win a top honour at the Museums and Galleries National Awards in 2017.
+“Duncan was commissioned by the National Trust to write an original composition as a contemporary response to the graves, and the Perth Guitar Quartet presented the world premiere of it.
+The moving range of music explored sorrow, hardship, pain and loss…”.
+In 2016 his Lost Lakes suite was commissioned by Rossmoyne Senior High School.
+It was premiered in Perth before being toured across Italy.
+2014, the Western Australian Youth Orchestra’s Sinfonietta premiered his commission Sharp Light and Spirals at the Perth Concert Hall.
 His Dance (like nobody’s watching) was premiered by the Newman College concert band and choir at the Sydney Opera House and two of his orchestral suites were commissioned by the Fremantle Symphony Orchestra.

 Duncan published a book of original works titled Of Dreams and Fantasy.
 Reviewer, Uroš Dojčinović, (SOUNDBOARD, USA) wrote “this is a very enjoyable collection with a wide range of different pieces, presented in a traditional way that can easily amuse not just the listeners but also the performers”.
 William Yeoman (The West), described this collection as “extraordinarily attractive” and “a pleasure to listen to and a delight to play”.
 Some of the pieces were chosen for the exam syllabi of the Australian Guild of Music and Speech.

-Duncan is a current Doctor of Musical Arts (DMA) candidate at the Queensland Conservatorium, Griffith University studying under Karin Schaupp.
-He has played in masterclasses for Judicaël Perroy, David Leisner, Laura Young, Dale Kavanagh, Nicholas Goluses and Adrian Walter.
+Duncan has played in masterclasses for Judicaël Perroy, David Leisner, Laura Young, Dale Kavanagh, Nicholas Goluses and Adrian Walter.
 In 2006 he graduated with a First Class Honours degree in Music Performance from the Western Australian Academy of Performing Arts, where he was the recipient of the Helen Court Scholarship and the Faculty Medal.
 Duncan received the Licentiate of Music Diploma with distinction from the Australian Music Examinations Board, where he also won the J.B.
 Vincent Memorial Prize for being the most outstanding candidate.

 Duncan is thrilled to be able to encourage the next generation of young guitarists through his work as an educator through his role as sessional classical guitar teacher at Queensland Conservatorium’s Young Conservatorium program.
-Duncan performs on guitars made by renowned luthiers Paul Sheridan, Manuel Velasquez and Graham Caldersmith.
+Duncan performs on guitars made by renowned luthiers Jim Redgate, Manuel Velasquez and Graham Caldersmith.